-In preparation for the competitive job market in 2025, aspiring developers need to familiarize themselves with the questions that may be asked during an interview.
-This article provides a curated list of the top Spring Boot interview questions and answers for 2025, aiming to boost your confidence and ensure you are well-prepared for your following job interview.
-Whether you are a beginner hoping to enter the field or a seasoned professional looking to advance further, these insights will help you gauge your understanding and refine your approach to handling real-world Spring Boot development scenarios.
+This article provides a curated list of the top Spring Boot interview questions and answers for 2025 to help you prepare for your next job interview.
+Whether you are a beginner hoping to enter the field or a seasoned professional looking to advance further, this list will help you gauge your understanding and refine your approach to handling real-world Spring Boot development scenarios.

-Spring Boot represents a fusion of the lightweight Spring application framework, configuration annotations, and embedded HTTP server.
+Spring Boot is a fusion of the lightweight Spring application framework, configuration annotations, and an embedded HTTP server.

-It aids the development of fast, responsive, and secure web applications, providing users with a complete configuration and programming model for Java enterprise applications.
+With an auto-configuration feature and support for Spring Initializer, Groovy, and Java, Spring Boot reduces integration, development, and unit test time.
+It aids the development of fast, responsive, and secure web applications and provides users with a complete configuration and programming model for Java enterprise applications.

-Spring Boot, utilizing the core features of the Spring application framework, offers a faster development technique for RESTful or REST architecture-based web services.
+Spring Boot utilizes the core features of the Spring application framework and offers a faster development technique for RESTful or REST architecture-based web services.

 2. What makes Spring Boot superior to JAX-RS?